-A Superluminous Supernova (SLSN or Superluminous SN or Hypernova) is a stellar explosion more energetic than a normal Supernova (SN), i.e., they can be classified as a very large Supernova.
-Most are Type Ic or Type IIn supernovae, termed Type I SLSN (or SLSN-I), Type II SLSN (or SLSN-II), They are theorized to be Core Collapse Supernovas, but some don't fit that pattern.
-They are also thought to be the origin of long-duration Gamma-Ray Bursts (GRB) (LGRBs).
+A Superluminous Supernova (SLSN or Superluminous SN or Hypernova) is a stellar explosion more energetic than a normal Supernova, i.e., they can be classified as very large Supernovae.
+Most are Type Ic or Type IIn supernovae, termed Type I SLSN (or SLSN-I), Type II SLSN (or SLSN-II), They are theorized to be Core Collapse Supernovae, but some don't fit that pattern.
+They are also thought to be the origin of long-duration Gamma-Ray Bursts (LGRBs).

->

-> Among theories explaining their mechanisms:
+Among theories explaining their mechanisms:

 Gamma-Ray Burst (GRB)